|

 \m[col]

-Set the stroke color. \m[] restores the previous stroke
+Set stroke color to col. \m[] restores the previous stroke

 color, or the default if there is none.